miscavel/ht_module_federation/REFACTOR_FIRST_STRATEGY.md

 # Refactor-First Strategy: The Modular Monolith

-## Executive Summary
 This strategy focuses on cleaning up the existing codebase *before* introducing the complexity of Module Federation.
-The goal is to transform a into a Modular Monolith where boundaries are strictly enforced by tooling.
+The goal is to transform it into a Modular Monolith where boundaries are strictly enforced by tooling.

 **Why this approach?**
 *   **Safety**: We don't break the build.
 We fix dependencies while the app is still one cohesive unit.